chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 ## 5. Rendering the index view page

 Create the folder `views` and within, create `index.ejs`.
-In that file, typing `!` should bring up the emmet for HTML5 to give boilerplate code.
+In that file, if you have the `EJS` VSCode extension already installed, typing `!` should bring up the emmet for HTML5 to give boilerplate code.

 ```js
 // views/index.ejs